 - One of the SCP items is a TV that plays a Deadly Game game show with whoever turns it on.

 - The Loading Ready Run video Prepared Interview has someone give a taped interview as part of their job application.
 They talk to the interviewer.

 - Zero Punctuation: "And you know who I blame for all this?
 You.
 Yes, you, ADRIAN.
 (That probably isn't your name, but it was worth it to freak out all the Adrians in the world.)"

-- There is a Road Runner cartoon where Wile E. Coyote stops to talk to two boys who were watching the show and explains exactly why he wants to eat the Road Runner.
+- In the Road Runner cartoon To Beep Or Not To Beep (half of the proposed pilot The Adventures Of The Road Runner), Wile E. Coyote stops to talk to two boys who were watching the show and explains exactly why he wants to eat the Road Runner.

 - In one of the Garfield made-for-TV movies, the titular cat, Jon and Odie find out about Pet Search watching it on TV.
 This trope happens twice: one when they learn about the U$1000 prize ("One thousand dollars?"
 "That's right, one thousand dollars!") and again when they learn about the trip to Hollywood ("I can't believe it!"
 "Well, believe it.").

 - This example involves a radio, but it's the same principle.
 In The Fairly OddParents, this happens in the episode "Boys in the Band" (Chip Skylark's first appearance) when Chet Ubetcha broadcasts on Timmy's radio.